 A Message to Our Clients

 Your accountant is available to answer any questions you might have during normal business hours via email.
-Phone calls will now be answered by the receptionist, and transferred to your accountant if they are working in the office, or routed to voicemail if they are is still working remotely.
-For the safety of our staff and our clients, we will not be holding any in-person meetings at any of our offices at this time.
+This continues to be our preferred method of communication.
+Phone calls to the office are answered by the receptionist, and transferred to your accountant if they are working in the office, or routed to voicemail if they are working remotely that day.
+All voicemails can be retrieved through our email.

 TAX RETURN PROCESS